-Every student studies differently.
-Depending upon the level of input and guidance, each module independent learning, which will include accessing material from useful websites, surveys and photographs, sketching and working on your RDJ, reading, finding samples and producing your coursework assignments.
+In addition, you will be required to allocate approximately 270 hours of personal time to independent learning, which will include accessing material from useful websites, surveys and photographs, sketching and working on your RDJ, reading, finding samples and producing your coursework assignments.
 Your final module is 60 credits and will require approximately 540 hours of personal time.